AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

 ## The difference between the updated and the legacy lists

-There are two types of lists in `Workfront`:
+There are two types of lists in Workfront:

 <ul>
  <li> <p>Legacy lists</p> <p> <img src="assets/legacy-list-screen-shot-blue-groupings-350x101.png" style="width: 350;height: 101;"> </p> </li>
  <li> <p>Updated lists</p> <p> <img src="assets/updated-list-screen-shot-gray-groupings-350x71.png" style="width: 350;height: 71;"> </p> </li>
 </ul>

-Both types of lists appear in  `the new Adobe Workfront experience`.
+Both types of lists appear in&nbsp;the new Adobe Workfront experience.
 All lists and reports in the new Adobe Workfront experience are updated lists, except for the following: Lists in the Setup area Lists in the Reports area Documents lists

-The following table shows some of the differences between the legacy and updated lists in `Workfront`:
+The following table shows some of the differences between the legacy and updated lists in Workfront:

 <table cellspacing="15">
  <col>